FREE Email Updates

 ‘YEO’, ‘EXE’ & ‘TAW’ L&B Electric 2-6-2T

+This model is now discontinued.
 Named after local rivers, three Manning Wardle 2-6-2 tank locomotives were supplied to the Lynton & Barnstaple Railway when it opened in 1897.
-It was soon realised that the three locomotives could not handle all the line’s traffic and they … More Info
+It was soon realised that the three locomotives could not handle all … More Info

 ‘MONA’ Isle of Man Electric 2-4-0T

+This model is now discontinued.
 Arriving as a joint delivery with No. 4 Loch in 1874 in readiness for the opening of the Port Erin line, the locomotive is named from the Latin word meaning Isle of Man.
-Together with sister No. 4 she carried … More Info
+Together with … More Info

 ‘MANNIN’ Isle of Man Electric 2-4-0T